emmeDG/SQL_sample_projects/PhD_school_management/README.md

 ## DISCLAIMER

-The goal of this repository HAS NOT the scope of representing a realistic school.
+This repository HAS NOT the scope of representing a realistic school.
 Prices, names and organization are completely arbitrary.
 This repository has the unique goal of showing my SQL skills off.